 course ;-) This one can get off the ground in a light breeze, but

 Scouts and similar groups having a lot of success with this little

 design.
 It's certainly quick to put together.
-And reliable in the air,
+And it's reliable in the air,

 so long as the bridle lines are equal in length.